tahuuu/todoist/README.md

 ### `npm start`

-Runs the app in the development mode.
+Runs the app in development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload if you make edits.
-You will also see any lint errors in the console.
+The page will reload if you make edits, and you will see any lint errors in the console.

 ### `npm test`

-Launches the test runner in the interactive watch mode.
+Launches the test runner in interactive watch mode.

 ### `npm run build`

 Builds the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.
-Your app is ready to be deployed!

-### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can’t go back!**

-If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you’re on your own.

-You don’t have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

-## Dependencies

-* React
-* Bootstrap
-* TypeScript